jhumelsine/jhumelsine.github.io/_posts/2023-09-22-right-abstraction-is-hard.md

 * I generally don’t like down casting, especially casting like this.
 It feels like a code smell or design flaw to me.
 While `instanceof` isn’t technically down casting, they hang around in the same neighborhood.
 * The `CircuitPack` base class had knowledge of its derived classes.
 * Behavior for specific TRs was in the `CircuitPack` base class.
-* What happens when we added a fourth TR, such as `TR768`?
+* What happens when we add a fourth TR, such as `TR768`?
     * `doTR768Process()` would have to be added to `CircuitPack`.
     * Each cascading if/else-if/else statement would have to be updated.
     * Miss one, and there would be no compile error or warning.
 The `doTR192Process()` would be executed for the `TR768` case by default, and we'd be lucky if we found an obvious runtime issue during QA.